jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

   maintain a GitHub organization (https://github.com/dvrk-config) to host the configuration files of different groups; let us know if you want a repository for your files! (contact Anton Deguet @ JHU)

-* **Hardware setup** - :ref:`The hardware setup section <setup>`
-  describes the few hardware modifications required and physical connections between the controllers and the arms as well as between the controllers and the PC.

 * **Calibration** - Once the controllers are physically connected, the software has been compiled, and you have the base configuration